murtaza-jawad101/pic-scraper/README.md

 ## Usage

 1. Place your CSV file named `crownProds.csv` in the same directory as the script `crownScraper.py`.
+Make sure to check if your CSV file is correctly formatted and includes the necessary Rolex watch URLs.

 2. Open the script file `crownScraper.py` and adjust any necessary settings or parameters if needed.